 Pros and Cons of Buying “On Paper”

 Upon further reflection, however, many clients often elect to buy on paper for the following reasons: (1) You can customize and design the unit to fit your particular needs and tastes.
 (2) You have more options - such as choosing what floor to live on and what direction you want your apartment to face.
-(3) You can spread your payments over a few years, which works particularly well for people planning aliyah.
+(3) You can spread your payments over a few years, which works particularly well for people planning aliyah (please keep in mind that all unpaid portions of the purchase price will be subject to the building construction index).
 (4) Demand exceeds supply, therefore there are not enough existing homes for sale to satisfy the voracious market appetite.
-(5) In a new project, you can sometimes receive a significant price discount to market value.
+(5) In a new project, you can sometimes receive a discount to market value.

 There are a number of positives to buying an existing unit, compared to buying on paper.
 For example, older buildings tend to have larger rooms.
 The flip side, however, is that older apartments usually have fewer rooms.
 In addition, older buildings in large population centers are likely to be well located, as they were built when the cities were smaller and less spread out.
 In comparison, new construction projects tend to be located farther away from the center of town, as few vacant plots of land in the middle of existing neighborhoods are available for new development.